 According to economics website Wallethub, the best city for jobs in 2016 is Plano, Texas.
-Plano is located about twenty miles northeast of Dallas, and is home to a bunch of different corporate headquarters.
-To make their list, Wallethub looked at factors like Job Opportunities – how many jobs were open divided by the number of unemployed residents – as well as considerations like the Median Annual Income.
+Plano is located about twenty miles northeast of Dallas and is home to a bunch of different corporate headquarters.
+To make their list, Wallethub looked at factors like Job Opportunities – how many jobs were openly divided by the number of unemployed residents – as well as considerations like the Median Annual Income.
 The site also used data gathered from its own internal rankings of social and family benefits in the different cities studied.

 Bethesda, Maryland: Forbes

 Forbes went a different route, looking at data provided by temporary hiring firm Adecco to determine which city was hiring the most workers.
 Bethesda took home the crown on their page, with the top hiring industries being in hospitality, construction, and healthcare.
 Specifically, employers are looking for specialty trade contractors, those with expertise in accounting and bookkeeping, and workers in the food service and hospitality industries.
 Forbes also reported a 5.2% unemployment rate for Bethesda, implying that those living there are able to find work when they need it.

 Bethesda is located just north of the nation’s capital of Washington, D.C., meaning that many of the jobs in the area may be tied in to federal locations.
 Bethesda is home to several major corporations in the private sector as well as many different federal branches of government.